tatethurston/eslint-plugin-react-prefer-function-component/README.md

 - `enabled`: for enabling the rule.
 0=off, 1=warn, 2=error.
 Defaults to 0.
 - `allowComponentDidCatch`: optional boolean. set to `false` if you want to also flag class components that use `componentDidCatch` (defaults to `true`).
+- `allowGetDerivedStateFromError`: optional boolean. set to `false` if you want to also flag class components that use `static getDerivedStateFromError` (defaults to `true`).
 - `allowJsxUtilityClass`: optional boolean. set to `true` if you want to allow classes that contain JSX but aren't class components (defaults to `false`).

 ### `allowComponentDidCatch`